 Like most states, California bases its custody determinations on “the best interest of the child.”
-In practice, this generally means the court looks to safeguard the child’s health and welfare, while preferring custody and visitation arrangements that provide for frequent and continuing contact with both parents.
+In practice, this generally means the court looks to safeguard the child’s health and welfare while preferring custody and visitation arrangements that provide for frequent and continuing contact with both parents.

-A parent with sole legal custody has the power to make decisions on the child’s behalf about health, education, residency and welfare.
+A parent with sole legal custody has the power to make decisions on the child’s behalf about health, education, residency, and welfare.
 Where the power is joint, both parents can make those decisions.
 Joint legal custody does not contemplate a situation in which the parents will necessarily confer and agree to each decision.
-Instead, each parent is empowered to make such decisions independent of the other.
+Instead, each parent is empowered to make such choices independent of the other.
 Parents are expected, however, to confer regarding important decisions.

 An award of physical custody amounts to a determination of where the child will reside.
-Should the court grant sole physical custody to one parent, the child lives primarily with that parent and, in most circumstances, that noncustodial parent will be granted visitation rights.
+Should the court grant sole physical custody to one parent, the child lives primarily with that parent, and in most circumstances, that noncustodial parent will be granted visitation rights.